TERREMEMBER/znbase/docs/content/v1.3/deploy/enterprise-edition/install-admin-console/airgapped.md

 ### Secure Replicated

-The next step is to add a password to protect the Replicated Admin Console (note that this Admin Console is for Replicated and is different from YugaWare, the Admin Console for YugabyteDB).
+The next step is to add a password to protect the Replicated Admin Console (note that this Admin Console is for Replicated and is different from YugaWare, the Admin Console for ZNbaseDB).

 ![Replicated Password](/images/replicated/replicated-password.png)